 With the vast majority of its inhabitants claiming a Roman Catholic affiliation, Lithuania is the only Baltic country where religion is central to national identity.
 According to the 2021 census, 74% of Lithuania's population is Roman Catholic.
 The census also found that about 4% of the population are Russian Orthodox and 1% Protestants, while about 6% claim no religious affiliation.
 There are other Christian, as well as Islamic and Jewish groups collectively comprising less than 2% of the population.
-Other Christian groups include Old Believers.
-Greek Catholics.
-Evangelical Lutherans.
-Baptists.
-Jehovah's
+Other Christian groups include Old Believers, Greek Catholics, Evangelical Lutherans, Baptists, Jehovah's religion.

-Witnesses.
-Methodists. and Pentecostals.
-Roughly 14% of the population did not specify particular а religion.
+Witnesses, Methodists, and Pentecostals.
+Roughly 14% of the population did not specify a particular religious.

-Lithuania's constitution protects the freedom of religion and recognizes no state religion.
-By law.
+Lithuania's Constitution protects the freedom of religion and recognizes no state religion.
+By law,

-9 "traditional" religious groups - including Roman Catholics.
-Greek Catholics, Evangelical Lutherans, Evangelical Reformed.
-Russian Orthodox, Old Believers, Jews, Sunni Muslims, and Karaites (a Turkic Jewish sect) - retain some rights and privileges not granted other religious groups.
-These include the right to teach religion in public schools, officiate at marriages. and receive government subsidies.
+9 "traditional" religious groups - including Roman Catholics, Greek Catholics, Evangelical Lutherans, Evangelical Reformed, Russian Orthodox, Old Believers, Jews, Sunni Muslims, and Karaites (a Turkic Jewish sect) - retain some rights and privileges not granted other religious groups.
+These include the right to teach religion in public schools, officiate at marriages, and receive government subsidies.